mattTea/CV/README.md

 A digital product engineer, specialising in React and Ruby web development.

-As a business analyst, engineer and product delivery coach at John Lewis & Partners I live for building communities, breaking role boundaries and learning.
+As a business analyst, engineer and product delivery coach at John Lewis & Partners I live for building communities, breaking role boundaries and continual learning.
 I began teaching myself web development at the end of 2016 after gaining a huge respect and love for it while working in digital product teams.
 I built a number of small React based web apps (including [TinyGigs](http://tinygigs.matttea.com/) and [my blog](http://blog.matttea.com)) before I started to contribute directly to the products I was working with.
-I joined Makers Academy as I want a much deeper understanding and experience of the practices and approaches that make great engineers, so I can really accelerate the value I bring to collaborative product development teams.
+I joined Makers Academy as I want a much deeper understanding and experience of the practices and approaches that make great engineers, to bring even more value to collaborative product development teams.

 ## Skills

 #### Coaching

-Learning and curiosity are my personal and professional priorities, and I always bring this to the teams I work with.
-Fortunately I work in an organisation, an industry and a world that is constantly changing so there are plenty of opportunities.
+Learning and curiosity are my personal and professional priorities, and I always bring this to the teams and individuals I work with.

-Through a mixture of team and individual coaching and classroom teaching, I recently led our engineering teams through a number of skills and ways of working changes required to convert a very traditional project organisation into a lean software engineering and learning organisation.
+Through a mixture of team and individual coaching and classroom teaching, I recently led our engineering teams through a number of skills and ways of working changes required to transform a traditional project organisation into a lean software engineering and learning organisation.

 - Created and delivered training sessions on Kanban, flow, and the theory of constraints, amongst others.
 - Coached members of the business analysis practice and digital product teams in user research, design thinking and lean delivery.
 - Delivered conference talks on how we'd used techniques such as Cynefin and BDD discovery in our requirements engineering approaches.

 #### Digital Product Delivery

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-Collaboration - different perspectives, prioritisation - MVP and scope management, optimising for flow (lean), fast feedback (agile)
+Through measurement and a focus on lean principles (flow, theory of constraints) I have mentored and supported the increased throughout and value in a number of digital product delivery teams.

+Using customer research, fast feedback and hypothesis testing techniques, I have supported teams delivering successful MVPs and new propositions with increased customer satisfaction and reduced rework.

+- Collaboration of different perspectives
+- Prioritisation and MVP scope management

 #### Analysis

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-Changing how we think about analysis, coaching BA practice members in what it means to be a BA in lean, empowered, product teams, requirements discovery, customer focus, hypothesis testing and iterative delivery
+As a Business Analysis practitioner I focus on requirement discovery and engineering, ensuring the products I work with solve our customers problems.

+As a Business Analysis leader I have coached, mentored and developed individuals and communities of practice in the core analysis disciplines required by lean and empowered product teams.

-Sharing my findings, lessons and ideas at conferences in the UK and Europe to check my thinking and our direction
+I share my thoughts and lessons at conferences in the UK and Europe to compare and grow my understanding further.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- I delivered learning material and coaching on collaborative requirements discovery techniques such as BDD, story and example mapping and design thinking as part of a skills transformation at John Lewis & Partners.
+- I have spoken on topics such as Cynefin and flexible analysis skills at conferences in both the [UK](https://irmuk.co.uk/events/business-analysis-conference-europe-2017/#session-55) and [Belgium](https://ba-beyond.eu/2019-programme.php#Matt).

 ## Products

 Below are a number of web apps that I have built for learning purposes.
-And one, to solve a particular problem at John Lewis ([Delivering our future](https://github.com/mattTea/dof-app)), now has over 200 regular users.
+And one, solving a particular problem at John Lewis ([delivering our future](https://github.com/mattTea/dof-app)), now has over 200 regular users.

 Product | Description | Technologies
 ------------ | ------------------------------ | ----------------